gmanuel89/MS-Peak-Statistics/README.md

 * **Remove outliers Multi-level effect analysis**: defines if the outlier removal should be performed when computing the multi-level effect analysis.

-* **Data transformation**: defines if the imported data (excluding the demographical data) should undergo transformation ("Square root", "Natural logarithm", "Decimal logarithm", "Absolute value", "Sine", "Cosine", "Exponential").
+* **Data transformation**: defines if the imported data (excluding the demographical data) should undergo transformation ("Square root", "Natural logarithm", "Decimal logarithm", "Binary logarithm", "Absolute value", "Sine", "Cosine", "Exponential").

 * **Data REC**: defines if a copy of the original data should be saved in the output folder.